 Bruno Latour refers to this process, through which the messy and diverse world of experience is reduced to an equation, an engineering diagram, an algorithm, as deflation.
 While Newsvine is far removed from the life and death world of experimental aviation, we can similarly understand moderation algorithms as concealing a great deal of hard won experience, and containing within them a set of working assumptions about what we tend to think of as fundamentally social problems: the extent to which controversy should be tolerated and/or valued in discourse, as well as the perceived nature and values of the community flagging and voting on those comments.
 They are thus heterogeneous technologies.
 Automated moderation systems at times seem deceptively simple, but thinking about them in this way reveals a surprising amount of complexity at work.

--Contributed by Josh Braun, Quinnipiac University Department of Film, Video, and Interactive Media-
+-Contributed by Josh Braun, Quinnipiac University Dept. of Film, Video, and Interactive Media-